HPE-Legobricks/cal-eStore/README.md

 For our prototype, Enterprise Services needed to develop an application that allows California state employees to shop online for hardware, software, and related services.
-Users need to be able to place, cancel, track, and analyze their orders online as well.
+Users need to be able to place, cancel, track, and analyze their orders online.
 Additionally, authorized administrative users need to be able to publish product and service information, as well as track, analyze and view order data.